Tutorials

 regions of the technological geometry.

-substituted by the new one.
-The result of the following code is shown in
+The result of the following code is shown in Fig. 19.

-# Update the cell's sectorized geometry with the just built shape
+# Update the cell's sectorised geometry with the compound of edges

 # Show the result in the 3D viewer